 It is evident that the districts that have high rankings are those where there is already a lot of tourism.
 It was agreed that focusing on these districts may not be very fruitful for the following reasons:

-- There is already an established sector and it will be very difficult to intervene since we will have to make changes to the existing structure rather than starting something new. - There are already other multilateral and bilateral organizations working or running projects in these areas, thus the intervention will only double the work already done.
+• There is already an established sector and it will be very difficult to intervene since we will have to make changes to the existing structure rather than starting something new.